 We've done our best to simplify the selection process by giving you all the data you need, and we've figured out which cell phone carriers will be best for most users.
 No doubt, you've heard the names atop our rankings: Verizon Wireless, T-Mobile and AT&T all provide reliable coverage coast to coast, but which is best for you?
 Read our reviews, compare prices, and should you still have trouble deciding, our articles on cell phone providers will help you find the perfect match.

 Finding the best cell phone plan is all about finding the right balance.
-If you go with a contract, you'll have to balance a moderate monthly bill against your desire to have the latest and greatest smartphones in your hand.
+If you go with a contract, you'll have to balance a moderately sized monthly bill against your desire to have the latest and greatest smartphones in hand.
 If you live in a rural area, you'll have to decide between paying a low price and getting service without spotty reception.
 Whatever your needs, keep the following criteria in mind and you'll find making the decision much easier: